easytarget/MQ-Pro-IO/README.md

 You can browse the full range of mappings in the Allwinner D1 datasheet, Table 4-3.
 - A copy of this table is available here: [reference/d1-pins.pdf](reference/d1-pins.pdf)).

 Additionally all pins are high-impedance by default and can be set to a HIGH or LOW digital output.
 They can all work as digital inputs, and all have configurable pull-up and pull down resistors, and can generate interrupts.
-ADC input capable pins are limited, see the datasheet for more.
+PWM and ADC input capable pins are limited, see the datasheet for more.

 ### Internal interfaces
 The MQ Pro uses several of the **D1**s interfaces on-board, specifically: